Fred Basset by Alex Graham for October 24, 2014

 7. Missing large

-Chickweed Fan over 9 years ago
+Chickweed Fan about 10 years ago

 I would never have a front loading washer.
 In the late 1950s, my sister had a washer/dryer combination in the kitchen area.
 No basements in California.
 You would put the clothes in, they would get washed and then the dryer would kick in and dry the clothes.
 This was a nice idea for people who didn’t have room for a washer and dryer.
 Stackables weren’t available then.
 The washer quit working for some reason and there was still water in it.
 Not sure how they solved the problem getting the water out so the unit could be fixed.